prosdev0107/Sponteous/README.md

 In this project we're using our custom [Redvike Git Flow](https://github.com/Redvike/redvike-git-flow).

 To run the project in the `development` environment you should:
-1. `cp env.development.example .env` - go to the project's `./` folder and copy the environment variables.
+1. Go to the project's `./` folder and copy the environment variables. - `cp env.development.example .env`
 2. Fill the `.env` file.
 For example, I have:

 ```